 The community, voluntary and faith (CVF) sector plays a hugely important role in Wirral, providing a wide range of activities and services to residents that improve health and wellbeing and contribute to the local economy.
 The sector has been critical to the response to the pandemic and will continue to have a pivotal role in supporting local communities through the cost-of-living crisis.
 Organisations based within the heart of local communities are well trusted and respected by residents who may not want to access help elsewhere.
 These organisations understand the needs and issues affecting local residents and understand where the monies will be most effective.

 Alternative options considered:

-The other option was to not fund any organisation who had applied for the funding, which leaves local people more vulnerable to adverse outcomes.
+The other option is to not run the grant scheme, or to run the grant scheme at a lower value, which leaves local people more vulnerable to adverse outcomes.
 Establishing this grants programme reflects the ongoing needs reported by local communities and is also evidenced by data therefore other options, although considered, are not recommended.

 Date of decision: 30/08/2022